PdxCodeGuild/class_armadillo/1 Python/docs/05 - Booleans, Comparisons, and Conditionals.md

 - `in`, `not in`
 - `is`, `is not`

-`in` operators can be used to see if a value is in a list or not:
+The `in` operator can be used to see if a element is in a list or not:

 ```python
 my_list = [1,2,3,4,5]